UP929312/CommunityAPI/README.md

 # CommunityBot

 This is a bot made partially by the community, with the lead dev being Skezza#1139.\
+Special mention to Mega_Pi for the research and knowledge on a lot of the content!\
 This bot will remain open source, and provide fun information about your profile, such as it's value.\
 Anyone can make a pull request, and it'll be reviewed and possibly added.\
 If you make good suggestions, you'll be invited into a special community-bot-dev channel, where we can further discuss ideas.